ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 3. Item advantage.

-4. Cooldown advantage for skills, spells, and item effects.
+4. Cooldown advantage for abilities, spells, and item effects.

 5. Being close to the object.